The bottom scale on this lens shows f-NUMBERS from ƒ/16 to ƒ/1.4.

 FAST LENS - A lens that has an aperture that opens particularly wide, making it able to gather more light than a slower lens at its widest aperture.

-FIELD CAMERA - A type of camera known as the"field" or "baseboard" camera is essentially a portable view camera, because it functions in much the same way and with similar controls and features.
+FIELD CAMERA - A type of camera, also known as the "baseboard" camera, is essentially a portable view camera, because it functions in much the same way and with similar controls and features and can be transported with relative ease into the "field" - i.e. outside the studio.

 FILL FLASH - Flash that is used in a supplementary manner to fill in a subject’s shadow area with light, thereby reducing contrast.
+Fill flash is generally not intended to overpower another light source, but rather to bring out detail that would otherwise be lost in shadow.
 Also known as “flash fill” and “fill-in flash.”

 FILL LIGHT or "Fill-in light" - Secondary light from a lamp or reflector that illuminates shadow areas.
 Called "Fill flash" when the light source is a flash.